fusioncharts/dev_centre_docs/troubleshooting/cannot-create-custom-tooltip-with-css-customization.md

 ---
-permalink: troubleshooting/debugger.html
+permalink: troubleshooting/cannot-create-custom-tooltip-with-css-customization.html
-title: Using the FusionCharts Suite XT Debugger | FusionCharts
+title: Cannot create Custom Tooltip with CSS customization | FusionCharts
 description: When building charts with FusionCharts Suite XT, if you run into errors, you can use our troubleshooting to trace such errors
-heading: Using the FusionCharts Suite XT Debugger
+heading: Cannot create Custom Tooltip with CSS customization
 chartPresent: false
 ---